Next Start

 • Learn how to use a scan tool to diagnose brake faults

-Students in this course learn the science of electrical principals and electricity and how they are related to automotive technology.
+In these mechanic courses, students learn the science of electrical principals and electricity and how they relate to automotive technology.
 The electricity in a vehicle cannot be seen, which is why it’s important to understand how it flows through a circuit and what it does.

-You will learn Ohm's law, and with that understanding learn to use a digital multi-meter to read voltage, resistance and amps.
+You can learn Ohm's and Watt’s law, and how to use a digital multi-meter to read voltage, resistance and amps.
 Your coursework will also cover how various electrical components operate, how to read wiring diagrams, and how to build and test circuits.
-You will also troubleshoot on vehicles and perform various electrical tests.
-The knowledge gained in this course will be built upon throughout the rest of your courses.
+You will even practice troubleshooting and performing electrical tests on vehicles.
+The knowledge gained in these courses will be built upon throughout the rest of your education.

 Key Takeaways: